ewa-edun/Vota-2nd/README.md

 Additions
-1. Address as allen ikeja
-2. FAQ: no Hidden charges,
-What are the interest rates? low interest rate

 3. on the form add a signature scanner. and attach 3-6 months statement of bank account
 4. Vota's values: the extra mile, integrity, excellence,
-5. Add investments as a card on loan services.